 7. Easter Island

-Easter Island or Rapa Nui is famous for its 887 extant monumental statues, called moai, created by the early Rapa Nui people.
+Easter Island, or Rapa Nui, is famous for its 887 extant monumental statues, called moai, created by the early Rapa Nui people.

 But what makes this island so special?
 Easter Island is a bucket list destination because it has something to offer everyone!

-Whether you are looking to explore or relax on your vacation, there is plenty to do and see.
 The natural beauty of this island will leave you breathless with awe as you take in the sights like volcanoes and beaches made out of black sand!

 But the chief tourist magnets are the majestic moais.
-The moais were carved from volcanic rock and erected on ceremonial sites around the island.
-Not a lot is known as to why they were constructed so this mystery just adds to the allure of the islands.
+Carved from volcanic rock, they are erected on ceremonial sites around the island.

 We also rented a car for a day to explore the hard-to-reach moais.